codecoolture/oh-my-flight-kata/README.md

 We need to create a service that pulls flights information from a 3rd party service and stores it for later consumption.
 This service will provide a REST-like API with the following two endpoints:

-- `POST /_/sync?start_date=<YYYY-MM-DD>&end_date=<YYYY-MM-DD>`: performs a call to the 3rd party service and save the information in the database.
-We won't control when this endpoint will be called, but we know there will be some kind of scheduled process that will perform requests every X minutes.
-This endpoint will respond with a simple JSON report with the results.
+- `POST /_/sync?start_date=<YYYY-MM-DD>&end_date=<YYYY-MM-DD>`: performs a call to a 3rd party service and saves the information in the database.
+We don't control when this endpoint is called.
+There is a scheduled process that performs requests every X minutes.
+The response is a JSON document with the results.

 ```json
 {